We are extremely proud to be able to offer our students Validus, a dedicated wellbeing centre equipped to meet the needs of all our young people.

 My personal values as a counsellor are to be open-minded, non-judgemental, genuine and completely empathic to each and every student, and staff member at Ridgewood.

-Please get in touch via the enquiry form on our Contact Us page, should you have any further questions, or if you would like to speak to me.”
+Please get in touch via the enquiry form on our Contact Us page, should you have any further questions, or if you would like to speak with Miss Firth directly.

 School Nursing Service